 Core Supported Operating Systems:

 The current Ferret release includes executables for linux RedHat 6 and RedHat 7 64-bit, one of which should run on many of the other, free linux operating systems.
 We also release an executable for intel-based Mac OSX.
-These are linked with NetCDF-4 libraries, with OPeNDAP dataset access enabled.
+Ferret is linked with NetCDF-4 libraries, with OPeNDAP dataset access enabled.
+Windows users, see the note below.

 For the most recent releases get the tar files from the GitHub page at https://github.com/NOAA-PMEL/Ferret/releases